 - Kaisendon sauce

 If you don’t want to make a special sauce, you can use soy sauce as kaisendon sauce.
 There’s nothing wrong with it.
-If you think sushi is eaten with soy sauce, you know it will work.
+You know sushi will work if you think it is eaten with soy sauce.

 Because I cannot really make a recipe for kaisendon itself (because it’s just seafood putting on rice…), I will explain my recipe of special kaisendon sauce.